epxlp/GWAS_scripts/README.md

 # GWAS_scripts

-This is where I will post the most recent GWAS scripts
+This is where I will post my GWAS scripts

 <b>FILE DESCRIPTIONS:</b>